parallaxinc/Parallax-IDE/README.md

 # Parallax IDE
-Write, compile, and download code to your Parallax Boe-Bot Robot or your custom BASIC Stamp microcontroller-based electronic creations.
+Write, compile, and download code to your Parallax Boe-Bot Robot or custom BASIC Stamp microcontroller-based electronic creations.

 ## Quickstart